 Join this free support community and connect with thousands of other families and individuals touched by ASD.
-Find out what’s working for others, coping strategies, and life guides from others living what you’re going through now.
+Find out what’s working for others, supportive strategies, and life guides from others living with what you’re going through now.

 Wonder Moms is a project by three moms to share real talk, helpful information, and practical advice with parents of kids who have intellectual disabilities, Down syndrome, autism, language and speech delays, deafness, chronic illness, and traumatic brain injury.

 In this guide, parents and caregivers can learn more about helping children sleep healthy.
 We share common sleep challenges for young children, school age children, and teens, along with helpful tips and resources for making the most of sleep at each stage.